**These posts often contain affiliate links. Please see our disclosure policy for details.**

-A Time Capsule for Baby’s First Birthday is a project where letters are written to a baby as they turn one, and the letters will be opened later on the child’s 18th birthday.
-A sentimental way to celebrate a 1st birthday and prepare for a meaningful 18th birthday as well!
+A Time Capsule for Baby's First Birthday is a project where letters are written to a baby as they turn one, and the letters will be opened later on the child's 18th birthday.
+It is a sentimental way to celebrate a 1st birthday, and prepare for a meaningful 18th birthday as well!

 A Time Capsule for Baby’s First Birthday

-Last fall, my sister in law sent me a link to a video that was circling on Facebook.
-It was a video of a girl who was turned 18, and she was given a Time Capsule of letters from family members as part of her birthday present.
-The letters were written to her on her first birthday, and now here she was, reading them 17 years later.
+There was a video circulating on social media of a girl's 18th birthday, where she was given a time capsule of letters from family members as part of her birthday present.
+The letters were written to her on her first birthday, and there she was, reading them 17 years later.

 The video was emotional; several of the letters were written by people who had passed away over the last 17 years between her first and 18th birthdays.

-I immediately loved the idea, and sent an email out to our friends and family, asking for help in creating a Time Capsule for Raleigh.
+I immediately loved the idea, and sent an email to friends and family, asking for help in creating a Time Capsule for my son's first birthday.

-A few months ago he turned one, and on his birthday, family and friends gave me letters to put into a Time Capsule for him.
+At his first birthday party, family and friends gave me letters to put into a time capsule for him.

-However, I hope and pray that Raleigh appreciates the words of encouragement and love that were written to him by the people who love him most.
-I hope that when he reads them in 17 years, they will speak life and hope into his heart, and show him that he was loved deeply, right from the start.
+I hope when he reads them on his 18th birthday, they will speak life and hope into his heart, and show him that he was loved deeply, right from the start.

-A Time Capsule, filled with letters from family and friends written on a baby’s first birthday, designated to be opened with they turn 18, is a unique gift that will only become more significant as time goes on.
+A first birthday time capsule, filled with letters from family and friends written on a baby’s first birthday and designated to be opened when they turn 18, is a unique gift that will only become more significant as time goes on.

-I am looking forward to the day when Raleigh is able to read the heartfelt words in those letters that were written just for him.
+I look forward to the day my son can read the heartfelt words in those letters written just for him.

 Hi, What a neat and heartfelt idea.
 We have 3 children (2 boys and 1 girl).
 My wife and I have thought about doing this for some time.
 Their grandparents are in their 70’s and we live miles apart and lately in the back of my mind I say they’re not going to be around forever.
 I know I would appreciate getting something like that.
 For our kids I would put pictures of all their family in with the letters.